 - Ability to arrange things or actions in a certain order or pattern according to a specific rule or set of rules

 - High School Diploma or GED equivalent

-· CPR Certification or must obtain within 30 calendar days of date of position
+- Current CPR Certification or obtain within 30 day of hire

 Conditions of Employment

-- Must pass a pre-employment criminal background check and a post offer drug screen.
+- Must pass a pre-employment criminal background check, reference checks and a post offer drug screen.

 - Must be employment eligible as verified by the U.S. Dept. of Health and Human Services Office of Inspector General (OIG) and the Government Services Administration (GSA).

 - Tuberculin Skin Test required annually

 - Typical office and/or patient care, acute care hospital environment.